Keto Chocolate Bars are rich, low-carb, and full of chocolate flavor. Make this recipe as the perfect alternative to satisfy your brownie craving!

 - 1 teaspoon vanilla extract

-In a medium bowl, add eggs, almond flour, maple syrup (or keto maple syrup), butter, baking soda, salt, and vanilla.
-Mix everything together until smooth.
+- In a medium bowl, add eggs, almond flour, maple syrup (or keto maple syrup), butter, baking soda, salt, and vanilla.
+Then, add melted chocolate (save some for drizziling) and mix everything together until smooth.